 Practical advice for the competition rider

-- Always ask for the doping-free declaration from your supplement supplier
+- Always ask for testing documentation from your supplement supplier

 - Check ingredient lists for potentially risky substances